 File access is the most fundamental capability an AI agent can have.
-These servers span the full spectrum — from Anthropic’s reference Filesystem implementation (the server most people install first) to Google Drive’s massive community ecosystem, Dropbox’s pioneering remote MCP approach, Microsoft’s enterprise-focused OneDrive integration, and Apple’s notably lagging iCloud support.
-The gap between the best and worst here is stark: Google and Dropbox deliver polished, production-ready experiences while iCloud can’t even access files.
+These servers span the full spectrum — from Anthropic’s reference Filesystem implementation (the server most people install first) to Google Drive’s massive community ecosystem, Dropbox’s pioneering remote MCP approach, Box’s enterprise-grade official hosted server, Microsoft’s enterprise-focused OneDrive integration, and Apple’s notably lagging iCloud support.
+The gap between the best and worst here is stark: Box, Google, and Dropbox deliver polished, production-ready experiences while iCloud can’t even access files.

 Consumer & Enterprise Cloud Storage

 The major cloud storage platforms — each with a different MCP strategy.
-Google and Dropbox lead with official servers and deep community support.
+Box leads on enterprise governance with a fully hosted official server.
+Google and Dropbox lead on community depth.
 OneDrive has enterprise features but restrictive licensing. iCloud is years behind.

 Review Rating Key Servers